alphagov/inside-government-admin-guide/your-account/forgot-your-password.md

    ![Forgot your password 1](forgot-your-password-1.png)

 * Finally enter the email address you signed up to GOV.UK with and click the blue button.
-Password reset instructions will be sent to the email address you entered.

    ![Forgot your password 2](forgot-your-password-2.png)

+Password reset instructions will be sent to the email address if it is registered with us.